 - Personalized ads on TV (personalized based on the cable company knowing who you are and what you like)

-Calls to action are now simple to follow and are made even easier by technology such as QR codes.
+Multi-channel marketing campaigns now deploy several channels, all centrally coordinated.
 Companies are able to measure the effectiveness and improve their direct-marketing campaigns by tracking responses and integrating this data with the Customer Relationship Management (CRM) and Marketing Automation (e.g. HubSpot, Marketo) systems.
-Like all other forms of marketing direct marketing is more effective when companies use a high quality targeted lists of segmented prospects.

 DIRECT MARKETING BEST PRACTICES

 Remember the 40/40/20 Rule.
-40% of a mailer’s success will come from the list (targeting the right prospects at the right time); 40% from the offer (compelling and relevant offers are the best); and 20% from the creative (the copy and artwork must be attention-getting and motivating).
+40% of direct marketing success will come from the list (targeting the right prospects at the right time); 40% from the offer (compelling and relevant offers are the best); and 20% from the creative (the copy and artwork must be attention-getting and motivating).

 Because direct marketing can be tactile, it’s harder to ignore, experiment with a variety of sizes and formats that can be used to attract attention.
-Don’t forget there’s 2 sides to a postcard and envelope.
-Direct mail offers a front and a back in which to deliver your marketing message.
+Don’t forget to deploy the 40/40/20 rule across every channel you use in a direct marketing campaign, so that your target audience is getting consistent calls to action.